 G-CSF is a growth factor that increases the number of white blood cells.
 So, you may have this if your white blood cell levels are low.

-You might also need to take antibiotics to treat infections.
+You might also need to take antibiotics to treat infection, and sometimes to prevent infection.

 Chemotherapy for CMML